 Whilst some low flying training is exported overseas, the majority of training takes place in this Country, within the UK Low Flying System.
-The current UK Low Flying System was established in 1979, along the principle of making as much airspace available for low flying so that the activity can be distributed as widely as possible, rather than concentrated into specific areas with a corresponding increase in low-level traffic for those affected.
+The current UK Low Flying System was established in 1979, along the principle of making as much airspace available for low flying as possible, so that the activity can be widely distributed, rather than concentrated into specific areas with a corresponding increase in low-level traffic for those affected.
 In practice, there are many areas of the UK where low flying does not take place, such as major centres of population, civil airspace and key industrial, medical and environmental areas.
 In addition, the pattern of low flying is also affected by aircraft basing and training requirements.
 As a result, some areas of the Country see more low flying than others.

-The amount of low flying conducted is monitored carefully, and measures are available to regulate activity to ensure safety and potential disturbance are properly controlled.
+The amount of low flying conducted is monitored throughout the year, and measures are available to regulate activity to ensure safety and potential disturbance are properly controlled.
 Low flying policy, regulations and levels of activity are regularly reviewed to ensure that there is a continuing operational requirement for low flying, and that the training conducted matches these requirements.
-The focus of low flying training is on preparation for current operations and, where possible, some continuation training is conducted for future contingency operations to maintain a broad capability base.
+Currently, the focus of low flying training is on preparation for current operations, with some continuation training being conducted for future contingency operations to maintain a broad capability base.
+This pattern of activity is closely aligned with Government policy and Defence Strategic Guidance.